perses/perses/ui/e2e/README.md

 Tests are run during local development using the configuration in `local.playwright.config.ts`.
 The tests depend on the local development servers (backend and UI) to test against.
 By default, locally run tests will not take screenshots for visual testing.

-- Update the configuration at `dev/config.yaml` to `enable_auth: false` as the end-to-end tests do not use auth.
-- Start the backend server from the project root: `./scripts/api_backend_dev.sh`
+- Start the backend server from the project root and disable authentication: `./scripts/api_backend_dev.sh --e2e`.
 - Change to the `ui` directory.
 - Start the UI server: `npm start`
   - Important to ensure libraries are built since e2e imports from other Perses packages